 Warwick Business School

 The schools' full-time studies and executive education programmes have outstanding records.
-ESSEC Business School, Paris-Rabat-Singapore has been ranked 3rd worldwide for its MSc in Management by The Economist and Best Masters in Finance in the Financial Times 2017 as well as earning 5th worldwide for Top Masters in Management programmes.
+ESSEC Business School, France-Singapore-Morocco was ranked 3rd worldwide for its Master in Management and 4th best Masters in Finance worldwide in the Financial Times in 2020.
 It is a holder of the prestigious "triple crown" of international accreditations: AACSB, EQUIS and AMBA.
 Keio Business School, Tokyo, was awarded 5 palmes of excellence in the universal business schools of excellence with strong global influence ranking and holds No. 1 position in Japan.
 Fudan School of Management, Shanghai, was also awarded the 5 palmes of excellence and features in the top 3 Asian schools of business 2017.
 FGV-EAESP, Brazil, is one of South America's leading institutions and holder of the prestigious "triple crown" of international accreditations: AACSB, EQUIS and AMBA.
 Likewise, Warwick Business School was the first UK institution to be awarded the 'triple crown' in year 2000.
 It's full-time MBA and Executive MBA programmes are ranked top in the UK and among the top 25 worldwide, and its online MBA was ranked No.1 worldwide by the FT in 2020.
 WBS counts among the leading educational institutions in Europe.
-Finally, Trinity Business School, Trinity College Dublin is located on College Green, in Dublin, Ireland, and is doubly accredited (EQUIS/AMBA), making it one of the top 1% business schools worldwide.
+Trinity Business School, Trinity College Dublin, is located on College Green, in Dublin, Ireland, and is also EQUIS, AACSB and AMBA triple-crown accredited, placing it among the top 1% business schools worldwide.
 It offers programmes at undergraduate, postgraduate and MBA levels.
-The School is ranked 1st in Ireland in the Eduniversal Dean's Rankings, 2017.
-In 2019 QS Rankings place Trinity Business School 1st in Ireland and 23nd in the world.
-The latest member to the alliance, IE Business School, is holder of the Triple Crown accreditations AACSB, EQUIS and AMBA and is ranked No. 3 in Europe.
-Its online MBA was ranked No. 1 worldwide by QS in 2020.
+The latest member to the alliance, IE Business School, is holder of the Triple Crown accreditations AACSB, EQUIS and AMBA and its online MBA was ranked No. 1 worldwide by QS in 2020.